Scaling Innovation through Public-Private Collaboration

 There is no cost to enter the NextGen Tech 30.

-Yes, companies can apply for multiple tracks if they meet the criteria for each.
+Yes, companies can apply for multiple categories if they meet the criteria for each.

 Yes.
 We welcome all investors to nominate and contribute.